nesar/DeepHyperSwing/saul/perlmutter.rst

 Connect to Perlmutter.
 ========================

-For connecting to, check `documentation <https://docs.nersc.gov/systems/perlmutter/#connecting-to-perlmutter>`_.
-One can connect to Perlmutter via terminal.
+For connecting to Perlmutter, check `documentation <https://docs.nersc.gov/systems/perlmutter/#connecting-to-perlmutter>`_.
 One can also configure SSH according to the `instructions <https://docs.nersc.gov/connect/mfa/#ssh-configuration-file-options>`_.
+To connect to Perlmutter via terminal, use:

 .. code-block:: console